mnlipp/osgi-getting-started/ServiceComponent.md

 The `@Component` annotation for the class looks similar the one in the Felix DM example.
 The parameter "`service`" serves the same purpose as the parameter "`provides`" of the DM annotation: it prevents our component from being registered as provider for service `java.lang.Runnable`.

-Declarative services doesn't support injection of values into fields.
+Declarative services doesn't support injection of values into fields[^fieldInjection].
 Referenced services are made known to the component by invoking a setter method.
 Considering our example, that's not too bad because we can make the field with the reference to the log service static again[^apDM].
 In order to avoid keeping a reference to a log service implementation even if it disappears (and our component is stopped), we have to provide an "unset" method as well[^ofs].
 It doesn't need an annotation.
 Rather, if there is a "`setXYZ`" method with the `@Reference` annotation, declarative services automatically assume an "`unsetXYZ`" method to implement the corresponding "undo" operation.

+[^fieldInjection]: Field injection is supported as of OSGi 6 (Declarative Service
+	Specification 1.3).

 [^apDM]: You can make Felix DM invoke a method, too.